GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/search-replace-and-store-again/en.md

 # Search, replace, and store again

-This recipe (which requires the [**PHP Functions via Schema**](https://gatographql.com/extensions/php-functions-via-schema/) extension) provides examples of content adaptations involving search and replace, and then storing the resource back to the DB.
+This recipe provides examples of content adaptations involving search and replace, and then storing the resource back to the DB.
+It requires the [**PHP Functions via Schema**](https://gatographql.com/extensions/php-functions-via-schema/) extension.

 <div class="doc-highlight" markdown=1>